ivy-llc/ivy/docs/overview/contributing/open_tasks.rst

    * Bug Report:
       In case you find a bug in our API, you have to provide details in the form and the issue will be assigned to one of our team members to look into.
    * Feature request:
-      If you want to suggest an idea for our project, our team is always open for suggestions.
+      If you want to suggest an idea for our project, our team is always open to suggestions.
    * Missing Function Suggestion:
-      In case you find a function which the other frameworks have and is missing in our API or we have some functionality missing which the other frameworks support(superset behavior).
+      In case you find a function that the other frameworks have and is missing in our API or we have some functionality missing that the other frameworks support(superset behavior).
    * Sub-Task:
       Reserve a sub-task from a ToDo list issue.
    * Questions: